chuckwagoncomputing/interactive-pinout/README.md

 - ECU connector photo (.jpg)
 - pinout metadata file in [YAML](https://en.wikipedia.org/wiki/YAML) format

+Multiple .yaml files within a directory are put into the same index.html page.
+The results will be in a folder named "pinouts".
+If you include the `directory` field within the `info` section of the yaml, the page will be placed within that subdirectory of the "pinouts" directory.
+If none of the .yaml files within a directory have the field, they will be placed in a subdirectory structure matching that from which the action was run.

+Example:
+Suppose you have two .yaml files at `foo/bar/baz/`
+You run the action from `foo/`
+If one or both of the files has the `directory` field set to `quux`, the index.html will be found at `pinouts/quux/index.html`
+If neither files has the `directory` field set, the index.html will be found at `pinouts/bar/baz/index.html`

 ## Syntax of Connector YAML

 Each YAML file contains two sections: 'pins' and 'info'